Find Unplanned Pregnancy Help in Florida

 An abortion may only be performed after 24 weeks post-fertilization if the woman’s life is in danger.

 Even if you are considering abortion in Florida, please don’t hesitate to call us if you need someone to talk to.
 We would be more than happy to answer any of your questions at 1-800-ADOPTION.

 Parenting vs. Adoption vs. Abortion in Florida: Comparing Your Pregnancy Options [And Making the Best Decision]

 Your choice for an unwanted pregnancy deserves support, no matter what you decide.
 This is likely the biggest decision you’ve ever had to face, and we understand that it’s not one that you’ll make lightly or impulsively.

 You are the only person who knows what’s best for you.
-Never let anyone else push you into a decision that you don’t feel is right for you.
+Never let anyone else pressure you into a decision that you don’t feel is right for you.
 And when you come to the right decision, you’ll know.
 As Lindsey said about her adoption decision:

 Take time to research your unplanned pregnancy options carefully, and learn all you can about abortion, parenting, and adoption in Florida.
-You can always call with questions about your unexpected pregnancy options in Florida at 1-800-ADOPTION, or request free information online.
+You can always call our counselors anytime with questions about your unexpected pregnancy options in Florida at 1-800-ADOPTION or get free information about adoption online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.